-This financial report is designed to provide a general overview of the Florida Courts E-Filing Authority's accountability for the money it receives.
-Questions concerning any of the information provided in the report, or request for additional information, should be addressed to the Florida Courts E-Filing Authority P.O.
+The financial report is designed to provide information on the Florida Courts E-Filing Authority's operating results.
+Questions concerning any of the information provided in the report, or requests for additional information, should be addressed to the Florida Courts E-Filing Authority, P.O.
 Box 180519, Tallahassee, Florida 32318.